geoserver/geoserver/doc/en/user/source/extensions/authkey/index.rst

 -------------

 Key providers are responsible for mapping the authentication keys to a user.
-The authentication key itself is a UUID (Universal Unique Identifier).
+The authentication key itself is a UUID (Universally Unique IDentifier (UUID)).
 A key provider needs a user/group service and it is responsible for synchronizing the authentication keys with the users contained in this service.

 Key provider using user properties